typpo/spacekit/README.md

 # spacekit

-Welcome to spacekit!
-This is a JavaScript library for creating interactive 3D space visualizations - whether of the Earth/moon system, solar system, or beyond.
+Spacekit is a JavaScript library for creating interactive 3D space visualizations - whether of the Earth/moon system, solar system, or beyond.

 This library generalizes work that is currently used on [Asterank](http://www.asterank.com/), [Meteor Showers](https://www.meteorshowers.org/), [Ancient Earth](http://dinosaurpictures.org/ancient-earth), [and](http://www.ianww.com/ceres/) [many](http://www.asterank.com/exoplanets) [other](http://www.ianww.com/pluto/) [things](http://www.ianww.com/moonviz/) into a single open-source 3D engine for space that is both accurate and visually stunning.